Skip to main content

 Rate of Spread

-The rate of spread represents the velocity at which the fire advances, measured in meters per second.
+The rate of spread represents the velocity at which the fire advances, measured in meters per minute.
 This metric is essential for predicting how quickly the fire may reach new areas, aiding in resource allocation and strategic planning for fire suppression.

 Rate of Spread